 FILM 5600 [3.0] / FILM 5600A [3.0] Field Placement

 Students may have an opportunity to seek out internship opportunities either on their own or apply for one offered during the school year.
-Any internships taken must be approved by the Graduate Program Director(s).
+Any field placements taken must be approved by the Graduate Program Director(s).

-- Download Form for FILM 5600: Field Placement
+- Download the package for FILM 5600: Field Placement

 FILM 5700 [3.0] / FILM 5700A [3.0] Student Initiated Collaborative Inquiry